programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ## Learning keys
 ### Concepts
-* How catalogue metadata can be transformed into network data
-* How nodes and edges represent relationships within a collection through subject heads
-* How interactive visualisations can support collection analysis and development
-* How network analysis visualizations can be compared over time to gain insight about the past and future of a collection
-* How all of these is built using Python ipysigma and Javascript sigma.js
+This lesson explores how library catalogue metadata, or the structured information recorded about a library item, can be transformed into network data to better understand relationships within a collection.
+This metadata may include details such as title, author, publication information, and related subjects.
+Subject headings are especially useful for this process because they provide a structured way of describing what a library item is about and can therefore be used to identify meaningful connections between items.

+Using subject headings as the basis for connection, we will examine how catalogue records can be represented as a network graph.
+In this visual representation, nodes stand for entities within the network, such as subjects or items, while edges show the relationships that connect those nodes.
+Viewing catalogue metadata in this way allows us to see how different parts of a collection relate to one another and to identify clusters, or groups of nodes that are more closely connected to each other.
+We will also consider how [centrality](https://en.wikipedia.org/wiki/Centrality) can help measure which nodes are especially important or highly connected within the network.

+The lesson will then demonstrate how interactive visualisations can support collection analysis and development by making patterns, clusters, and relationships easier to explore.
+By comparing network visualisations created from catalogue data at different points in time, librarians can gain insight into how a collection has developed historically and how it may continue to evolve in the future.
+These concepts will be demonstrated through a workflow built with Python, ipysigma, and JavaScript sigma.js

 ### Terms
-* Metadata - Structured information about a data point or, in this case, a library item.
-This information can include title, author, and related subjects
-* Subject Heading - Is a structured classification of what subjects are contained within a library item
-* Node - An entity in a network
-* Edge - The relationship between nodes that connects them
-* Network Graph - A visual representation of how all nodes and edges connect
-* Cluster - A group of nodes that are more closely connected to each other
-* Centrality - A way of measuring which nodes are especially important or highly connected within a network
+see above

 ### Time